This is the third installment of a three-part series.

 Now Los Angeles is witnessing the rise of a new generation of multi-ethnic groups organizing to advance justice and equity in the city, particularly in the area of Tenants Rights.
 More interethnic movements need to be forged, however, at the same time that the vast majority of L.A. and California’s public officials continue to seem as distant as ever from work on the ground towards equity.

-But if Los Angeles needed a reminder that Black people have worked to advance justice for ALL groups, or create justice where it was left wanting, including in this city and not just the historic U.S. south, Ms. Marshall’s account of her family visiting their Japanese American neighbors preceding their internment with sweets and other shows of friendship demonstrate it loudly and clearly.
+But if Los Angeles needed a reminder that Black people have worked to advance justice for ALL groups, or create justice where it was left wanting, including in this city and not just the historic U.S. south, Ms. Marshall’s account of her family visiting taking sweets and other shows of friendship to their Japanese American neighbors before their internment demonstrate it loudly and clearly.

 “I didn’t know we were in an integrated neighborhood until I learned about that word.
 To be able to walk down the street without fear of people calling you names because everybody was part of the neighborhood.” -Barbara Marshall